About

 Commissioned articles written by Dr. Christian about John H. Johnson, Eunice W. Johnson, Lerone Bennett Jr., Bo Diddley, Tupac Shakur, Christopher "Notorious B.I.G."
 Wallace, Donna Summer, Aaliyah, Luther Vandross, Ossie Davis, and Della Reese are on American National Biography (Oxford University Press).
 Excerpts of JET magazine stories she authored have been used in academic textbooks, including Ideas & Details: A Guide to College Writing, Making Media Work: Cultures of Management in the Entertainment Industries and in Magazine Writing.

-Currently she is writing It's No Wonder: The Life and Times of Motown's Sylvia Moy.
-The authorized biography is about the Songwriters Hall of Fame inductee and Motown's first certified female in-house songwriter and producer, who helped to revive a teen Stevie Wonder's early career with hit songs such as Uptight (Everything's Alright), I Was Made to Love Her, and My Cherie Amour (Da Capo/Hachette, February 2026).
+Her current book is titled It's No Wonder: The Life and Times of Motown's Legendary Songwriter Sylvia Moy.
+The historical corrective is about the Songwriters Hall of Fame inductee and Motown's first certified female in-house songwriter and producer, who helped to revive a teen Stevie Wonder's early career with hit songs such as Uptight (Everything's Alright), I Was Made to Love Her, and My Cherie Amour (Da Capo/Hachette, February 10, 2026).

 Other Works